litestar-org/litestar/docs/usage/routing/handlers.rst

 .. literalinclude:: /examples/signature_namespace/domain.py
     :language: python

-This module defines our controller, note that we don't import ``Model`` into the runtime namespace, nor do we require any directives to control behavior of linters.
+This module defines our controller, note that we do not import ``Model`` into the runtime namespace, nor do we require any directives to control behavior of linters.

 .. literalinclude:: /examples/signature_namespace/controller.py